jakub-drapala/CV/README.md

-# CV
+## Currliculum Vitae

-There is my "Curriculum Vitae" in html file
+There is my CV.

+I've written my CV in html and css to practice these programming languages.

+There's in branch "playWithCss" another layout.